Triad (music): Construction

 Triads appear in close or open positions.
 "When the three upper voices are as close together as possible, the spacing is described as close position or close harmony. [...]
 The other arrangements [...] are called open position or open harmony."

 Function

 Each triad found in a diatonic (single-scale-based) key corresponds to a particular diatonic function.
 Functional harmony tends to rely heavily on the primary triads: triads built on the tonic, subdominant, and dominant degrees.
 The roots of these triads are the first, fourth, and fifth degrees (respectively) of the diatonic scale, and the triads are accordingly symbolized I, IV, and V. Primary triads "express function clearly and unambiguously."
-The other triads in diatonic keys include the supertonic, mediant, submediant, and subtonic, whose roots are the second, third, sixth, and seventh degrees (respectively) of the diatonic scale, symbolized ii, iii, vi, and viidiminished.
+The other triads in diatonic keys include the supertonic, mediant, submediant, and leading-tone, whose roots are the second, third, sixth, and seventh degrees (respectively) of the diatonic scale, symbolized ii, iii, vi, and viidiminished.
 They function as auxiliary or supportive triads to the primary triads.